Suzanne and Edgar Cabrera, creative collaborators

 And it takes all three things to make their Tiny Greenhouse bloom – with pretty pottery, one-of-a-kind antiques, cute cards, and an abundance of well-loved plants.

-Suzanne and Edgar Cabrera first moved to Greensboro so Suzanne could pursue a Master’s in interior architecture at UNCG.
+Suzanne and Edgar Cabrera first moved to Greensboro so Suzanne could pursue a Master’s in interior architecture at UNC Greensboro.
 She thought she was going to use her journalism degree and go work for a design magazine.

 Her passion sparked a flame in Edgar, too.
 He’d been working restaurant jobs, but soon joined her to pursue a Bachelor’s degree in interior architecture.

-She ended up teaching at UNCG.
+She ended up teaching at UNC Greensboro.
 Edgar wound up with an impressive job working as a visual merchandiser for an Italian leather furniture company in High Point.
 He traveled around the country setting up furniture showrooms.
 It was a good gig, but Edgar wished it allowed for more creativity.

 Suzanne started her own design studio, An Open Sketchbook, and she started doing illustrations for clients, including magazines, and designing greeting cards and art prints.
 About a year in, she convinced Edgar he needed to join her here, too.